 The Hamlet’s Castle’ in Elsinore is a world heritage site with towers, a huge banqueting hall and damp casemates.
 So how does Hamlet get into the picture and why is the castle called Hamlet`s castle?

-William Shakespeare must have heard about the legendary Danish Prince, and since Kronborg was already known all over Europe in the Renaissance, he probably thought that this castle would be great as "Hamlet’s Castle."
+William Shakespeare must have heard about the legendary Danish Prince.
+Since Kronborg was already known all over Europe in the Renaissance, he probably thought that this castle would be magnificent as "Hamlet’s Castle."

 Each summer, you can enjoy live performances of Shakespeare’s greatest plays from Danish and international companies, including the Royal Shakespeare Company.